The Truth About Optimizing Google My Business for Small Biz

 Local SEO Myth #1: “I already set it up—nothing happened.”

-That’s not optimizing your Google My Business profile.
+That’s not optimizing your GMB profile.
 That’s just listing it.
 Without updates, posts, or reviews, your profile looks inactive.
 And search engines notice.

 Local SEO Myth #2: “Google favors big businesses.”